 This year the parade committee cordially invites all veterans who have served to join us next to the reviewing stand to view the parade as a guest of the committee.
 In order that we may arrange for reserved seating, please e-mail the committee at email@example.com or contact the Parks & Recreation Department at (860) 721-2890.

-In line with this year's theme, an essay contest was held for in 8th graders at the Silas Deane Middle School asking them what Memorial Day means to them.
+As in the past, an essay contest will be held for in 8th graders at the Silas Deane Middle School.
 The winning essay will be read as part of the ceremony.
-This year's winning essay was written by Tessa Slesinski.

 Information for Marchers